rahmans1/MOLLER-IntDetectorOpticalSim/README.md

 * The corresponding modified class files are in the 'data' subdirectory and need to be copied to 'G4SourceDir/source/processes/optical/'
 * and G4 needs to recompiled.

+## Can also be compiled under eic-shell container

+* curl -L get.athena-eic.org | bash
+* ./eic-shell

 ## Project Layout

 * /cmake